 In an effort to strengthen advising and retention, and build cohesion among the students in the major, the BAIS program created a Peer Advising program.
 Peer Advisors are current BAIS students who volunteer their time to share their expertise and provide basic information about the major, especially to new students.
 They hold drop-in office hours twice a week where they help students develop a four-year plan and provide referrals to other services on campus.
 Additionally, Peer Advisors sit on the BAIS Faculty Student Advisory Council, which meets monthly to discuss program issues and plan program events.
 Peer Advisors serve as leaders and exemplary students in the BAIS student community and gain valuable experience in collaborating with faculty and staff.

-Spring 2014 Peer Advisors
+Fall 2014 Peer Advisors

-Jillian Smith is a junior at USF majoring in International Studies with a focus on Peace and Conflict Studies and minors in African Studies and Environmental Studies.
+Jillian Smith is a senior at USF majoring in International Studies with a focus on Peace and Conflict Studies and minors in African Studies and Environmental Studies.
 Jillian is currently studying Swahili with the hopes of eventually traveling abroad to east Africa.
 She plays rugby at USF and works on campus at the Koret Health and Recreation Center, but is currently working on finding a potential volunteer or internship position with an international organization or non-profit.